ankuragarwaldatascience/Data-Intelligence-for-logistics-and-healthcare-Shipping-with-Hybrid-electric-autonomous-vehicles/README.md

 # Electric Autonomous Vehicles for Logistics and Healthcare
 An autonomous car senses its environment and operates without the involvement of a driver.
 There is no requirement for a human passenger to take control or be present in the vehicle at any time.

+There are many applications for autonomous vehicle

-Shipping and Logistics with autonomous vehicles
+>> Delivery  with autonomous vehicles

 ![7R1b](https://user-images.githubusercontent.com/103935236/179872535-272cdc14-c3eb-4598-89ce-215cb67768d0.gif)